 DOC should add more phones or address the messaging situation.

+& iPhone users.
 This is unacceptable and DOC should not have chosen a provider with such an obvious deficit.
 This is especially true during a pandemic when in-person visits are impossible.
 As of July 22, 2020, an app is now available for iPhones.
 It’s also called ICS Mobile, and you can find it searching in the app store for “icsolutions”.

 Video Visits Cannot Be Scheduled Back to Back